Should You Send Your CV as a PDF or Doc File?

 • More presentable

-Microsoft Word and other programs often place red or green squiggly lines under words they don’t recognise.
+Microsoft Word and other programs often place red squiggly lines under words they don’t recognise.
 These words are often not spelling mistakes or grammatical errors but your name, companies or other industry jargon.

-By sending your CV as a PDF, you prevent the squiggly lines showing up and avoid distracting the reader.
+By sending your CV as a PDF, you prevent the squiggly from lines showing up and avoid distracting the reader.

 Why many recruiters prefer Word